eoyilmaz/stalker/docs/source/tutorial.rst

 or::

-  db.setup({"sqlalchemy.url": "sqlite:////home/ozgur/studio.db"}) # under linux or osx
+  db.setup({"sqlalchemy.url": "sqlite:////home/ozgur/studio.db"}) # under linux or macos

 .. ::
    This command will do the following: